The next step after a website, is getting people to visit it.

-SERPS get you good quality visitors, because these are people who are pro-actively searching for what you’re offering.
-And the main results, rather than the paid ones, are generally better trusted.
+Another good source of visitors is being found in the main search engine results pages ( SERPS ).
+These are good quality visitors, because they’re pro-actively searching for what you’re offering.
+Also the main, rather than paid results are generally better trusted.

 Is this you ? …